AlanLuSun/AlanLuSun.github.io/_posts/2020-09-10-Zero-One-Few-Shot-Learning.md

 [5] Finn, Chelsea, Pieter Abbeel, and Sergey Levine.
 "Model-agnostic meta-learning for fast adaptation of deep networks."
 Proceedings of the 34th International Conference on Machine Learning-Volume 70.
 JMLR. org, 2017.
 [6] Lake, Brenden, et al. “One shot learning of simple visual concepts.”
 Proceedings of the Annual Meeting of the Cognitive Science Society.
 Vol. 33.
 No. 33.
 2011.
 [7] Hoffer, Elad, and Nir Ailon.
 “Deep metric learning using triplet network.”
 International Workshop on Similarity-Based Pattern Recognition.
 Springer, Cham, 2015.
+[8] Fei-Fei, Li, Rob Fergus, and Pietro Perona.
+"One-shot learning of object categories."
+IEEE transactions on pattern analysis and machine intelligence 28, no. 4 (2006): 594-611.